Andrew Belle

 Andrew Belle is an American singer-songwriter.
-Belle currently resides in Chicago, IL – although he has lived in both Nashville and Los Angeles in recent years.
-He has toured alongside many accomplished artists such as Mat Kearney, Ben Rector, Allen Stone, The Milk Carton Kids, Joshua Radin, Brett Dennen, Leagues, and Diane Birch.
-Andrew is also a member of the critically acclaimed songwriter collective Ten Out of Tenn.
+In recent years he has lived in Nashville and Los Angeles and lives in Chicago.
+He has toured alongside many artists including Mat Kearney, Ben Rector, Allen Stone, The Milk Carton Kids, Joshua Radin, Brett Dennen, Leagues, and Diane Birch.
+Belle is also a member of Ten Out of Tenn, a critically acclaimed songwriter collective.

 Career

 2008–2009: Beginnings and All Those Pretty Lights EP

-Shortly after graduating from college, Belle began performing in bars and small clubs around his hometown of Chicago such as Schubas Tavern and SPACE.
-In September 2008, Belle released his debut EP All Those Pretty Lights.
+Soon after graduating from college, Belle began performing in bars and small clubs around his hometown of Chicago such as Schubas Tavern and SPACE in Evanston.
+In September 2008, he released his debut EP All Those Pretty Lights.

 2010–2012: In My Veins, The Ladder, and The Daylight EP

-In February 2010, Andrew released his debut full-length album The Ladder and saw immediate success in TV/Film licensing.
-His songs began to be regularly featured on American television shows such as Grey's Anatomy, Castle, Pretty Little Liars, One Tree Hill, and The Vampire Diaries.
-In May 2010, released a b-side single from The Ladder recording sessions entitled "In My Veins (feat.
-Erin McCarley)" that was played during an iconic scene of the Grey's Anatomy season six finale; generating more than 100 million streams and downloads of the "In My Veins" single worldwide.
-This song was also used in the culminating scene of the season four finale of Castle in 2012 and in one of the ending scenes of the show Cold Case.
-It was also used in season six of Castle and at the two main characters' wedding in season seven of the show.
+In February 2010, Belle released his debut full-length album The Ladder and had immediate success.
+His songs began to be regularly featured on television shows including Grey's Anatomy, Castle, Pretty Little Liars, One Tree Hill, and The Vampire Diaries.
+In May 2010, he released a b-side single from The Ladder recording sessions entitled "In My Veins (featuring Erin McCarley)" which was played during an iconic scene of the Grey's Anatomy season six finale.
+It generated more than 100 million streams and downloads of the "In My Veins" single worldwide.
+The song was also used in the culminating scene of the season four finale of Castle in 2012 and in one of the ending scenes of the show Cold Case on CBS.
+It was used in season six of Castle and during the wedding of two main characters in season seven of the show.

-It was during this time that Belle began touring nationally as a member of the Nashville based singer-songwriter collective Ten Out of Tenn – alongside his peers Joy Williams, Mikky Ekko, Ashley Monroe, Trent Dabbs, Katie Herzig, Erin McCarley, K.S.
+Belle began touring nationally as a member of Ten Out of Tenn alongside the other members, Joy Williams, Mikky Ekko, Ashley Monroe, Trent Dabbs, Katie Herzig, Erin McCarley, K.S.
 Rhoads, Madi Diaz, Matthew Perryman Jones, Butterfly Boucher, Gabe Dixon, Tyler James, Sarah Siskind, and Griffin House.

-Shortly after this initial success, his song "Sky's Still Blue" was featured in a Microsoft commercial promoting the Windows Phone 7.
+Then, Belle's song "Sky's Still Blue" was featured in a Microsoft commercial promoting the Windows Phone 7.
 It was made available as a free download from Microsoft.
 The track was later included on an EP entitled The Daylight which was released in February 2012.